Lepa Mlađenović: Feminist and anti-war activism

-Mladjenovic's feminist activism began in 1978 when she participated in DRUG-ca Žena (Comrade Women), the first international women's conference organized by Yugoslav feminists at the student cultural center in Belgrade, which was a turning point for feminist and civil society in the former Yugoslavia.
-In 1982, Mladjenovic co-organized the feminist group Women and Society in Belgrade.
+Mlađenović's feminist activism began in 1978 when she participated in DRUG-ca Žena (Comrade Women), the first international women's conference organized by Yugoslav feminists at the student cultural center in Belgrade, which was a turning point for feminist and civil society in the former Yugoslavia.
+In 1982, Mlađenović co-organized the feminist group Women and Society in Belgrade.
 Four years later, she organized an all-women feminist group as part of Women and Society which was based on a self-awareness model.

-Mladjenovic participated in the first Yugoslav feminist meeting in Ljubljana in 1987, which was organized by the LILIT feminist group and LILIT LL lesbian group from Slovenia.
+Mlađenović participated in the first Yugoslav feminist meeting in Ljubljana in 1987, which was organized by the LILIT feminist group and LILIT LL lesbian group from Slovenia.
 The meeting encouraged sisterhood, exchanges, support for women's activism, discussions of violence against women, women's reproductive health, women's art and culture, and the first initiatives for lesbian organizing.
-With other Women and Society activists, Mladjenovic co-founded the SOS Hotline for Women and Children Victims of Violence in Belgrade in 1990 and was a coordinator and counselor for women survivors of male violence.
+With other Women and Society activists, Mlađenović co-founded the SOS Hotline for Women and Children Victims of Violence in Belgrade in 1990 and was a coordinator and counselor for women survivors of male violence.
 She later worked with women victims of war.

-In 1991, Mladjenovic joined Stasa Zajovic and several other feminist anti-war activists to found Women in Black.
+In 1991, Mlađenović joined Stanislava Staša Zajović and several other feminist anti-war activists to found Women in Black.
 The group began with weekly vigils protesting the Serbian regime, and later became part of the worldwide Women in Black network.
 Women in Black of Belgrade held its first meeting on October 9, 1991.

-Mladjenovic was an educator and counselor from 1992 to 2012, working with women victims of male violence in Bosnia and Herzegovina, Croatia and Hungary.
-In 1993, Mladjenovic and other feminist SOS Hotline volunteers founded Autonomni Ženski Centar AŽC (the Autonomous Women's Center); she was a psychological counselor and coordinator of the center's counseling team until 2011.
-Mladjenovic has participated in (and facilitated) many workshops for women and support groups for women victims of male violence from 2000 to the present, and facilitates emotional-literacy workshops for activists (particularly lesbians) in the Balkans.
+Mlađenović was an educator and counselor from 1992 to 2012, working with women victims of male violence in Bosnia and Herzegovina, Croatia and Hungary.
+In 1993, Mlađenović and other feminist SOS Hotline volunteers founded Autonomni Ženski Centar AŽC (the Autonomous Women's Center); she was a psychological counselor and coordinator of the center's counseling team until 2011.
+Mlađenović has participated in (and facilitated) many workshops for women and support groups for women victims of male violence from 2000 to the present, and facilitates emotional-literacy workshops for activists (particularly lesbians) in the Balkans.

 She works in Italy with the Donne in Rete contro la violenza NGO, and published a paper about feminist counseling for sexual violence.